A legacy in Minneapolis

 I See Generations: Keep Tobacco Sacred Mural

 The mural was designed using feedback from more than 100 local Native youth around themes of who they are, health, traditional tobacco, and their hopes for the future.
 It reflects the strength of the community’s collective wisdom and hope for future generations.
+Before the renovation, the mural was on an exterior wall of the center.
+Today, it’s home is in the Frances Fairbanks Memorial Gymnasium.

 Room signage in Dakhóta and Anishinaabemowin